zeromicro/go-zero/readme.md

 #### Advantages of go-zero:

-* improve the stability of the services with tens of millions of daily active users
+* Improves the stability of the services with tens of millions of daily active users
-* builtin chained timeout control, concurrency control, rate limit, adaptive circuit breaker, adaptive load shedding, even no configuration needed
+* Builtin chained timeout control, concurrency control, rate limit, adaptive circuit breaker, adaptive load shedding, even no configuration needed
-* builtin middlewares also can be integrated into your frameworks
+* Builtin middlewares also can be integrated into your frameworks
-* simple API syntax, one command to generate a couple of different languages
+* Simple API syntax, one command to generate a couple of different languages
-* auto validate the request parameters from clients
+* Auto validate the request parameters from clients
-* plenty of builtin microservice management and concurrent toolkits
+* Plenty of builtin microservice management and concurrent toolkits

 <img src="https://raw.githubusercontent.com/zeromicro/zero-doc/main/doc/images/architecture-en.png" alt="Architecture" width="1500" />